openresty/lua-nginx-module/README.markdown

     ngx.log(ngx.NOTICE, 'lua print: ', a, b, ...)

-Nil arguments are accepted and result in literal "nil".
+Lua nil arguments are accepted and result in literal "nil", and Lua booleans result in "true" or "false".

 ngx.location.capture(uri, options?)
 -----------------------------------